 ageLOC Me—A Well Tested Customized Skin Care System | The Source

-ageLOC Me - A Well Tested Customised Skin Care System
+ageLOC Me—A Well Tested Customized Skin Care System

 July 14, 2016

-Since the serums and moisturisers found in ageLOC Me are leave-on products, Nu Skin Personal Care conducted its standard testing methods to evaluate skin irritation, discomfort, packaging stability, the potential for blackheads and blemishes, UV protection (for day moisturizers claiming SPF), usage with other products, anti-ageing benefits, and ease of use.
+Since the serums and moisturizers found in ageLOC Me are leave-on products, Nu Skin Personal Care conducted its standard testing methods to evaluate skin irritation, discomfort, packaging stability, the potential for blackheads and blemishes, UV protection (for day moisturizers claiming SPF), usage with other products, anti-aging benefits, and ease of use.

 Irritection testing is an in vitro (study conducted on cells outside normal biological context) evaluation that screens potential formulas.
 This evaluation is performed in a lab and is based on the understanding that certain ingredients are known to be potentially irritating to skin.
 This method mimics the biochemical phenomenon that would alert of potential irritation.
 We conducted a test on each of the final products in ageLOC Me as well as a number of iterations.

 We also evaluated potential formulas on human volunteers to identify the probability of skin reactions.
 Participants in this study included a panel of individuals who rated the products for skin discomfort.
 A screener visually evaluated the panel for red and/or rashy skin.
 Each individual was randomly assigned to have the test product applied to one cheek and a positive control (like lactic acid) to the other.
 Both sides were graded and evaluated.